 website — One word, lowercase

 Our public affairs mission helps set Missouri State apart and is an important part of the University.
-Here are the styles for related terms:
+Here are the styles for some public affairs events, awards and terms:

 • public affairs mission: No hyphen, lowercase unless it begins a sentence

-Use only one space between sentences and after a colon.
+Use only one space between sentences or after a colon.

 Titles of people – Capitalize titles that appear before a name and lowercase titles that appear after a name.